If you run your own business, you may be wondering if it’s worth investing time and money attending workshops and conferences.

 When you’re busy building a business, it’s easy to forget about the most important person - YOU.
 At the risk of sounding cheesy, when you invest the time and money in your own learning and personal development, it’s a powerful reminder that you are worth it.
 Because you are.

 Running your own business can be a lonely existence and most entrepreneurs I know regularly put in long hours.
 Taking some time out to relax and socialise with like-minded people is good for you and, if you’re anything like me, your biggest breakthroughs often come when you’re at the bar.

 I met Andrew and Pete at an event I was attending back in 2015 and now count them amongst my ‘business besties’.

-Over the last few years it’s been a pleasure to watch friendships like this grow in my own community – the Love Marketing membership.
+Over the last few years it’s been a pleasure to watch friendships like this grow in my own community - the Build Your Audience membership.